raspberrypilearning/3D-scene/en/step_6.md

 ## Soundtrack

-Now you're going to add some `sounds`{:class="block3sound"} to your project.
+In this step you are going to add some `sounds`{:class="block3sound"} to your project.
 Depending on your plans, this could be a continuous background soundtrack or sounds that happen at regular intervals.

 --- task ---